Qi-Yangsjtu/Qi-Yangsjtu.github.io/_pages/about.md

 # 💻 Services
 - Reviewers for:
-  - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+  - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
-  - ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM)
+  - ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM).
   - IEEE International Conference on Multimedia and Expo (ICME) 2024.